 What are the next steps in the visa application process?

 - Check the consistency of name spelling.
-The spelling of your name must match exactly on your passport, your I-20 from Bates College, and your entry visa.
+The spelling of your name must match exactly on your passport and your I-20 from Bates College.

 - Apply for the F-1 visa as soon as you receive your I-20 from Bates.
 Please note that each Consulate has its own application requirements and processes.
 U.S. Embassy and Consulate websites are available at: http://www.usembassy.gov/.

 - Pay the required I-901 SEVIS Fee.
 You can pay this electronically or by mail, but payment must be received at least 3 days before the visa interview, or for Bermudan or Canadian citizens, 3 days before you enter the U.S. For more information on the SEVIS fee, read ICE I-901 FAQ.